ndrean/godwd2/README.md

   config.token_secret_signature_key = -> { Rails.application.secrets.secret_key_base }
 ```

-Include `Knock` in all controllers, set in parent class `ActionController::API`:
+To include `Knock` in all controllers, set in parent class: `ActionController::API` and make all other controllers inherite from `ApplicationController`:

 ```ruby
 # controllers/application_controller